patelheta/Shopping-Cart/shopping-cart/README.md

 - Remove product from the cart.
 - For payment select proceed to checkout button.

+## Functionality

+- View all products from Chimoney API
+- View Individual product detail
+- Toast will notify user when user do Add to cart
+- Toast will notify user when user do Remove from cart
+- View all cart products
+- User can increase or decrease product quantity into cart
+- implemented loading state feature

+## Future Improvement

+- User authentication
+- Chimoney Api integration for payment
+- Set custom giftcard amount
+- Add caching and pagination

 First, run the development server:

 ```bash